rurban/ctl/docs/set.md

 finds element with specific key. does not consume/delete the key. see above the problem with a simple 2-way compare method.

+    bool find_range (I* range, T key)

+finds element in range, and sets range to the found element or the end. it does not iterate over the range, but checks if the found element is within the range.

     bool contains (A* self, T key)

 checks if the container contains an element with specific key.
 (C++20)